anshulsolanki/stock_research/web_app/README.md

 ## 🎯 Overview

-This web application provides professional-grade technical analysis for stocks with real-time chart generation, configurable parameters, and an organized multi-tier tab interface that separates lagging and leading indicators.
+This is the **classic tabbed interface** for the Stock Technical Analysis platform.
+It provides professional-grade technical analysis for stocks with real-time chart generation, configurable parameters, and an organized multi-tier tab interface that separates lagging and leading indicators.

+> 💡 **Looking for a modern dashboard?** Check out the [Website UI](../website_ui/README.md) which offers a sleek sidebar-based interface with additional market analysis features (sector analysis, batch analysis).
+It runs on port 5001.

 ## ✨ Features